ADD CONDITION

 Additional Clinical Information

-The medication is administered orally, with specific instructions for different age groups.
-For adults and children aged 2 years and older, the lozenge should be dissolved slowly in the mouth, with the option to repeat every 2 hours as needed or as directed by a healthcare professional.
-For children under 2 years of age, it is advised to consult a doctor before administration.
+For patients aged 2 years and older, the recommended administration involves dissolving the lozenge slowly in the mouth, with the option to repeat every 2 hours as needed or as directed by a healthcare professional.
+For children under 2 years of age, it is advised to consult a doctor before use.
+No further information is available regarding laboratory tests, abuse potential, patient counseling, or postmarketing experiences.

 Drug Information (PDF)